 8. You may want to use Hop On Hop Off Buses instead of Malta’s public bus system.

 You know those bright red, double-decker tour buses found in almost every major city?
 I bet you’ve seen one at least once in your life.
-I bet you didn’t expect me to recommend taking these tourist-targeted buses over public buses in Malta.
+Did you expect me to recommend taking these tourist-targeted buses over public buses in Malta?

 If you don’t have access to a car in Malta, the second best way to get around the island is by bus.
 (Be aware: regardless of which bus you take, public or Hop On Hop Off, getting around by bus takes significantly longer than by car).
 Yet, when choosing between buses, Hop On Hop Off buses are usually the better option.
 Why?
 Well, to start, it’s possible to negotiate pretty low day pass prices with ticket vendors (I paid 15 Euro for 2 day passes).
 You don’t have to deal with bus transfers in unfamiliar locations while getting from Point A to B, and if you’re hitting up the island’s key sights, Hop on Hop Off buses are still typically faster than public buses.